Extending fibrations on knot complements to ribbon disk complements: Introduction

 \begin{definition} Let $D_1,D_2$ be ribbon disks with $\boundary D_1=\boundary D_2$.
 We say $\boundary D_i$ is an {\emph{equator}} of the $2$-knot $D_1\cup\overline{D_2}$ in $S^4=B^4\cup\overline{B^4}$. \end{definition}

-Note that an equator of $G$ is not uniquely defined; for example, $K\#-K$ is an equator of the unknotted $2$-sphere for any $1$-knot $K$, as $K\#-K$ is naturally an equator of the $1$-twist spin of $K$, which is unknotted \cite{zeeman}.
-(And of course, isotopy of $G$ may change the number of critical points induced by the standard height function on $G$.)
+Note that an equator of a 2-knot $G$ is not uniquely defined; for example, $K\#-K$ is an equator of the unknotted $2$-sphere for any $1$-knot $K$, as $K\#-K$ is naturally an equator of the $1$-twist spin of $K$, which is unknotted~\cite{zeeman}.